surf-ori/dutch-sources/README.md

 - Outputs long and pivot CSV summaries plus visualisations to help spot coverage gaps between sources.

 ## Project Overview
-This repo hosts exploratory tooling for the Dutch Aurora partners to reconcile publication and project counts held in the OpenAIRE Graph.
+This repo hosts exploratory tooling for the Dutch Research Organisations to reconcile publication and project counts held in the OpenAIRE Graph.
 The `overview-stats.ipynb` notebook performs the following high-level steps:

 1. Download the latest NL organization baseline table (`nl_orgs_baseline.xlsx`) from the shared Google Sheet.